Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 # }
 ```

-Each time we call poll we're asking the Future to continue working as far as it can, after which it may be `Ready` or it
+Each time we call `.poll()` we're asking the Future to continue working as far as it can, after which it may be `Ready`
-may still be `Pending`.
+or it may still be `Pending`.

 So managing futures is just about repeatedly calling `.poll()` right?
 Well... no, not quite.